 Lastly, while dairy butter is not vegan, cocoa butter is!

-To illustrate how cocoa butter might appear on chocolate check out the example from a vegan granola that includes chocolate below:
+To illustrate how cocoa butter might appear on chocolate, check out the example from a the back of aa vegan granola box that included chocolate:

 The dark chocolate curl ingredients read: “(cocoa mass, cane sugar, cocoa butter.)”

 Chocolate is not vegan when it has animal derived products in the ingredients list.
-Most chocolate bars in the US are milk chocolate that use dairy– making it a non vegan.
+Most chocolate bars in the US are milk chocolates.
+They use dairy– making it a non vegan.

 While dairy is typically the most common non vegan ingredient in chocolate, other animal products could be included, such as as eggs, honey, fish, meat, or their byproducts.